-Date: Previous RAG rating Current RAG rating
+Date:28/07/2020 Previous RAGrating: N/A Green Current RAG rating Green

-Date for next review:
+Date for next review: 7/8/2

 Actions identified Timescale for completion

+Need to confirm catering arrang 14/8/20

 Statement of assurance

 I confirm that the assessment has been completed and I am assured that appropriate measures are in place.
 Where an action plan is in place there is a target date for the resolution of all the issues and a date for review.

-Signed (SPoS)
+Signed (SPoS) Janine Ince

 Statement of completion

-I confirm that the assessment reflects the review. has been completed and I can confirm measu res are in place and the action plan
+I confirm that the assessment have reflects the review. been completed and I can confirm measu res are in place and the action plan

-Signed (SPoS)
+Signed (SPoS) Janine I nce

-Signed (TU Rep)
+Signed (TU Rep) ılly

-Signed (Security Supervisor)
+Signed (Security Supervisor) dul